Welcome to Ogham Treasure

 Each piece of jewellery in the Ogham Treasure Collection represents a word or letter that has special meaning in ancient Celtic writing.

-Crafted in silver, the pieces are designed and made using traditional and modern jewellery making techniques forging a unique connection to an ancient tradition.
+Crafted in recycled silver, the pieces are designed and made using traditional and modern jewellery making techniques forging a unique connection to an ancient tradition.

 Featured in